 Unlike interior painting, exterior painting can be tricky to maintain considering your exterior is constantly exposed to weather elements.
 It’s recommended that you repaint your home’s exterior before visible signs of wear and tear appear.
 Do not wait until your home shows signs of flaking and peeling paint.

 If a painter spends about 40 hours preparing the surfaces before they can paint, this will result in a lot of extra costs.
 But if it only takes 8 hours to prepare the surface, you can save a considerable amount.
 Additional, repainting your home regularly will reduce the number of coats to be used.

 Often folks will have us gently clean their home every few years.
-A gently cleaning remove dirt, grime and the inevitable mildew that can grown osurface contaminants for our ocean breezes.
+A gentle cleaning removes dirt, grime and the inevitable mildew that can grow surfaces.

 If your home’s paint has faded or dulled over time, it’s easier, faster and cheaper to simply repaint it using the same color rather than shifting to a new one.
 Moving from a dark to a lighter color, for instance, will require a primer and more coats to make sure the old color doesn’t show under your new paint job.
 And that means additional costs.
 So if you’re happy with your current color scheme, consider retaining it and simply refreshing it with a new paint job.

 Talking of the primer, you should always consider using the primer, which is cheaper than using numerous coats of paint.
 If you’re working on exterior painting projects that involves stained surfaces, you won’t be saving money by avoiding the primer.

 Primers are designed to seal the surface; they provide great adhesion and a good base for top coats.
 You will see quite a few “PAINT and PRIMER in ONE” products….do not be fooled….a primer is specifically designed for the purposes outlined above.
 The “all in one” products are NOT good primers.